rspamd/rspamd/doc/tutorials/migrate_sa.md

 ---
-layout: doc_tutorials
+layout: doc
-title: Rspamd Tutorials
+title: Migrating from SA
 ---
 # Migrating from SpamAssassin to Rspamd